 It proved to be a good decision for Gibson, as he was elected to the Baseball Hall of Fame in his first year of eligibility in 1981.
-He sadly passed away in October 2020, following a battle with pancreatic cancer.
+He sadly passed away in October 2020 following a battle with pancreatic cancer.

 We’ve come up with three of the best Bob Gibson baseball cards, with a mix of options to suit almost every budget.
 You’ll also find investment advice for his cards below.
 The cards that have made a list come from a trio of different decades and have vastly different values.

+#1.
 1959 Bob Gibson Topps RC #514

 “They’re all great from an investment perspective, but few can match his 1959 RC.”

-It features a profile shot of Gibson within a circle in the middle, and there’s a facsimile autograph found at the bottom.
+It features a profile shot of Gibson within a circle in the middle, and a facsimile autograph is found at the bottom.
 The background is bubblegum pink, which helps it to stand out compared to many later options.

+#2.
 1960 Bob Gibson Topps #73

 Released a season later, the 1960 Topps card is a much cheaper option despite its advancing years.
 Gibson’s ‘60 release has a landscape design that makes space for two images of the player.
 There’s a black and white shot on the left set against an orange background, while you’ll find a larger profile shot on the right.
 You’ll also find a green tab at the bottom, making space for his name and a vintage Cardinals logo.

+#3.
 2020 Bob Gibson & Lou Brock Topps #RODA-GB

-It’s a great choice that focuses on the two Cardinals legends, placing them side by side.
+It’s a great choice focusing on the two Cardinals legends, placing them side by side.
 The black background and white lettering further enhance the traditional feel, and it’s limited to just 25 copies.
 The serial number is hand-signed and can be found in the top right corner.
 One of the final cards was released while Gibson was still alive, it’s another great option from an investment perspective.

 Bob Gibson Baseball Card Value